AnethaSrini/Assignment-Automation/Readme.txt

 package name: sample
 .Java files in the src >sample package

-In Eclipse the project can be added and executed directly 'As Java Projects'
+In Eclipse the project can be added and executed directly 'As Java Application'

 All the automation scripts are developed using Selenium webdriver Java
 Environment: Eclipse IDE for Java

+Steps to add project to eclipse

+1.Extract all the files in the local drive
+1. Create a new javaproject in eclipse with ASOS-Assignment 2.Right click on the project and select  'import' -> file systems -> browse and add the extracted files ASOS-ASSIGNMENT.
+Please include the .classpath and .project file  (Note - Please dont add as zip file)
+3.open src->sample->right click on .java file and 'Run as java application'

-The jar files to be added are attached in jar_files.zip Java file description:
+Java file description:

 Testauto.java - Scenario 1.
 Automation scripts for  search for t shirts and order purple t shirts